Last Updated on June 6, 2023 by The Noms

 - Dash of club soda

-Place the whiskey, vermouth, Luxardo, citrus juices and bitters in a shaker with ice.
+Place the whiskey, vermouth, Luxardo Maraschino liqueur, citrus juices, grenadine and simple syrup in a shaker with ice.

 Shake and strain into glass.